rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 so Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin but to save those who are eagerly waiting for him. ^0928

 For since the law has but a shadow of the good things to come instead of the true form of these realities, it can never, by the same sacrifices that are continually offered every year, make perfect those who draw near. ^1001

-Otherwise, would they not have ceased to be offered, since the worshipers, having once been cleansed, would no longer have any consciousness of sins? ^1002
+Otherwise, would they not have ceased to be offered, since the worshipers, having once been cleansed, would no longer have any consciousness of sin? ^1002

-But in these sacrifices there is a reminder of sins every year. ^1003
+But in these sacrifices there is a reminder of sin every year. ^1003

 For it is impossible for the blood of bulls and goats to take away sins. ^1004